-- a.
-To understand and agree the event emergency medical action plan\ in coordination with the Supervisor - b.
-To conduct Pre-Bout Medicals in accordance with guidance by England Boxing Medical Sub Committee direction - c.
-To assess any injuries to boxers during a contest to determine if a boxer is fit to continue. - d.
-In consultation with the Supervisor and in line with (Section 17 Medical Suspensions) prescribe appropriate Medical Suspensions for boxers when required and update the Boxers BCR1 accordingly. - e.
-To conduct post bout medicals on all boxers - f.
-To treat injured boxers as required - g.
-To provide resuscitation equipment Ringside prior to boxing commencing.
-If the Ringside Physician is not competent in the use of the resuscitation equipment or unwilling to use the resuscitation equipment, a trained operator MUST be in attendance.
+a.
+To understand and agree the event emergency medical action plan in coordination with the Supervisor b.
+To conduct Pre-Bout Medicals in accordance with guidance by England Boxing Medical Sub Committee direction c.
+To assess any injuries to Boxers during a contest to determine if a Boxer is fit to continue.

+d.
+In consultation with the Supervisor and in line with (Section 17 - Medical Suspensions) prescribe appropriate Medical Suspensions for Boxers when required and update the Boxers BCR1 accordingly.

+e.
+To conduct post bout medicals on all Boxers and record the findings on to the My Next Match database in accordance with the England Boxing launch plan.